top of page

 Classification - 2:1

-Throughout the years, I've participated in a variety of amateur musicals, playing roles as Sweaty Eddie in Sister Act, Audrey Two in Little Shop of Horrors, and numerous lead parts with the Chesterfield Gilbert and Society.
-My first significant lead role was at around twenty, portraying Francis Fryer in Calamity Jane with Matlock Operatic Society.
-I later took on characters like Will Parker in Oklahoma, Lucentio in Kiss Me, Kate, and Freddie Esford-Hill in My Fair Lady.
-I will always cherish the moment I sang On the Street Where You Live on stage and realized, “This is where I belong.”
+Throughout the years, I’ve had the privilege of performing in a wide range of amateur musicals, taking on roles such as Sweaty Eddie in Sister Act, Audrey Two in Little Shop of Horrors, and several leading roles with the Chesterfield Gilbert and Sullivan Society.
+My first major lead came at around twenty, when I was cast as Francis Fryer in Calamity Jane with the Matlock Operatic Society.
+From there, I went on to play Will Parker in Oklahoma!, Lucentio in Kiss Me, Kate, and Freddie Eynsford-Hill in My Fair Lady.

 © 2023 by Drew Sinclair.

-• 356365300_312120917830924_9148452667543188586_n
+• Spotlight

 • Instagram